MegaMoonBear/DogDietApp_MC_SQLplus/backend/README_backend.md

 # FastAPI backend for Dog Diet App - Example from Week 2's Day 2 (under Module 4, Unit 1)

+# Note on AI Service:
+# Originally, this project used the ViggoVet dataset for context.
+# We have switched to using OpenAI's gpt-4o-mini model directly for reliable, language-oriented responses.
+# A Google API key was not available, so we are using the OpenAI library instead of Gemini.

 import openai

 # ✅ Initialize OpenAI client